About the iSimangaliso MTB Adventure TOUR (LIMITED EDITION)

-The iSimangaliso MTB 4 Day Event aims at raising awareness and funds towards the protection of rare and endangered species within this World Heritage Site.
+The iSimangaliso MTB Adventure Tour aims at raising awareness and funds towards the protection of rare and endangered species within this World Heritage Site.
 It will enable riders to experience the world heritage values for which iSimangaliso was inscribed - biodiversity, interlinking ecosystems and sense of place – using existing management tracks, animal paths, jeep tracks and secondary gravel roads.

-All event entries, per teams of two sharing accommodation, include 4 nights fully catered (including the registration night).
+All event entries include three nights fully catered accommodation (including the registration night).

 The iSimangaliso Rare and Endangered Species Conservation Fund is designated exclusively for the introduction, protection, monitoring and conservation of rare and endangered species within the 332 000ha iSimangaliso Wetland Park, including black and white rhino.
 All iSimangaliso events include a compulsory donation towards this fund.
 The fund is managed by the iSimangaliso Wetland Park Authority, the Protected Area manager for the World Heritage Site.